mstocco/mariostoc.co/content/traininglog/20220220-ironman2022-27weeksout.md

 ### NOTES
 Total Time: **57 Minutes** &nbsp; Swim: **2300m**

-Good sleep last night.
-Cold this morning (again) so I drove to the pool.
+Cold this morning (again); I drove to the pool.

-**Another good effort** in the pool despite missing the 200m sighting rep.  I realized my mistake while doing the 6x50 kick drill and put in a _"make up"_ 100m before starting the 5x300m set.
+Another **good effort** in the pool despite missing the 200m sighting rep.  I realized my mistake while doing the 6x50 kick drill and put in a _"make up"_ 100m before starting the 5x300m set.
 Reps 1, 2, 4 and 5 were within 1.2 seconds of each other and the 3rd rep was ~6 seconds faster than the others (maybe picked it up to pass someone).
 Really stoked with that consistency; I am sure the 1 minute rest in between helped.

 <!---->
 ## SATURDAY FEB 26 🌦